uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 ..

-To add an email address, type it in the requested field:
+To add an email address (:ref:`userAddNewEmail`), type it in the requested field:

 .. _userAddNewEmail: